okta/okta.github.io/_source/_posts/2018-08-14-php-crud-app-symfony-angular.md

 }
 ```

 We need to secure our controller methods now.
-Instead of using the security firewall of Symfony and extracting our authorization code into a custom provider, or using ‘before' filters for token authentication, we'll simply add a check to all `MoviesController` methods that require authorization (we only have a few of them after all):
+Instead of using the security firewall of Symfony and extracting our authorization code into a custom provider, or using 'before' filters for token authentication, we'll simply add a check to all `MoviesController` methods that require authorization (we only have a few of them after all):

 ```php
 if (! $this->isAuthorized()) {